Proofs¶

 This is an alternative syntax for

-have simpl_ip : term
+have simpl_ip : term, wheresimpl_ipdefaults to?.

 - Tactic have have_ip := proof_term¶